 As such, it is important to ensure that you consume a sufficient amount of calcium and magnesium on a day-to-day basis in other parts of your diet.

-Yes, there’s an environmental impact of using reverse osmosis systems.
+Yes, there’s an environmental impact.

 On the other hand, According to the University of Wisconsin School of Medicine and Public Health, in-home reverse osmosis units may waste between two and five gallons of municipal water for each gallon of purified water produced.
 The implication here is that this extra water flow will amount to higher household water bills and taxes on waste water treatment systems.

-Reverse osmosis is highly favoured for its low-energy consumption mechanism.
+RO water is highly favoured for its low-energy consumption mechanism.